 My main Telecaster is the CLASSIC PLAYER BAJA ’60S TELECASTER®.
 She has an Alder body, is finished in a fabulous Faded Sonic Blue (which I really like), and has a Pau Ferro fingerboard.
 She has some four-way pickup switching with the extra in-phase/out-phase mojo … and the brass saddles.

 It is a frivolous fact that Terry Pratchett‘s ‘Discworld series‘ consists of 41 books.
-I collected them.
-I read & re-read them, in a cyclic manner: when I’m done with the last one I simply (eagerly, happily) start again.
+I collected them all.
+I read & re-read them, in a cyclic manner: when I’m done with the last one I simply (eagerly, happily) return to ‘THE COLOUR OF MAGIC‘.
 And there’s more: in total my ‘Pratchett shelf’ weighs 68 volumes.
 A blessed and brilliant mind he was!

-Spinning records: I own an original (aquired new in 2004, I guess) Technics SL1210 Mk2 (and a Lenco L78 SE, which I picked up in 1978).
+Spinning records: I own an original (aquired new in 2004) Technics SL1210 Mk2 (and a Lenco L78 SE, which I earned in 1978).
 Heavy and Sturdy they are.
 Tools they are, not Toys.
-They do make me happy.
+(Recently picked up an Akai GX-630D tape recorder – the spinning 10.5 inch reels working as a tape delay in my guitar chain – as well. ) They do make me very happy.